kimfeel/gromi_scan_planning/README.md

 - `/move_base/feedback` for determining where the robot is in the map at any given point in time
 - `/scan_cloud` for subscribing the front 2d Lidar point cloud data
 - `/octomap_point_cloud_centers` for subscribing octomap point cloud center data
+- `/finish_scan` for subscribing to stop the static scanning process

 Published Topic:
 - `/move_base_simple/goal` for the next goal location
 - `/visualization_marker` for visualizing the frontier locations (blue markers)
 - `/scan_locations` for visualizing the scan locations (red circles)
+- `/start_scan` for starting the static scanning process

 [`gromi_static_scan.py`](src/gromi_static_scan.py)